Hambo is, although mostly referred to as a Swedish gammaldans, a type of polska.

 Before the third bar the leader then change back to the left side of the follower.
 On the third bar the leader dances forwards to the left of the follower, and it is not until now the hand hold is released.
 After this the remaining bars until bar 7 is danced as in normal hambo.

-On bar 8 the leader has to be very clear and distinct to make the follower move to a position in front of the leader.
+At bar 8 the leader has to be very clear and distinct to make the follower move to a position in front of the leader.
 This can be done using the right palm against the follower´s back.
 The same hand hold as when this variant started is then established.

-On the first beat of the next bar the dalsteg are once again taken behind each other, but this time starting to the right.
+At the first beat of the next bar the dalsteg are once again taken behind each other, but this time starting to the right.
 As the follower can not see what the leader is doing behind her back, the steps must be clearly felt by her through the contact in the hands and possibly arms.

 This can be tricky, for this reason it might be a good idea to combine the now described variants a few times, so the follower gets a chance to anticipate what might come.